RileyAlt/Readme-Generator/README.md

 ### Description

 My Motivation for the project was I wanted to stream line my Process when createing a very simple yet effective way to build out a proper ReadME with all requiresmen
-The project was built To make ReadME files Easier than ever, and to ensure I always have the proper guidlines and licenses This solved What a README file should look like
+The project was built To make ReadME files easier than ever, and to ensure I always have the proper guidlines and licenses This solved What a README file should look like
 What I learn from the project was how to build a propert read me, and effectilvy apply Node to my skills